Current Inititiaves

 Micro-Reactor Pilot Program

-The Department of the Air Force Micro-Reactor Pilot was initiated in response to the Fiscal Year 2019 National Defense Authorization Act requirement to identify potential locations to site, construct, and operate a micro-reactor by the end of 2027.
+The Department of the Air Force Micro-Reactor Pilot was initiated in response to the Fiscal Year 2019 National Defense Authorization Act requirement to identify potential locations to site, construct, and operate a micro-reactor.
 Eielson Air Force Base (AFB) is the Department of Air Force’s (DAF) preferred location to pilot its first micro-reactor.
 The pilot micro-reactor will be commercially owned and operated, and U.S. Nuclear Regulatory Commission-licensed, and has the potential to demonstrate clean, reliable, and resilient energy supply technology for critical national security infrastructure.

 Climate Adaptation and Mitigation